04 Mar How to care for your BlackMilk

 * If you want to be extra careful about preventing colour running on BV, you can also soak your gear in a vinegar–water solution to help set the dye.
 Just take a bucket of cold water, add around a cup of plain white vinegar, and soak for about half an hour.
 Then cold hand wash normally with your regular detergent.

-We use a variety of sheer mesh and lace fabrics in both printed and designer pieces.
+We use a variety of sheer mesh, lace and sequin fabrics in both printed and designer pieces.
 Although they may have slightly different fabric properties, they do have their delicate nature in common and should be treated pretty similarly.

-* The main thing to be aware of with any mesh or lace fabric is that it can snag on certain surfaces, jewellery etc., creating holes, pulled threads or tears.
+* The main thing to be aware of with any mesh, sequin or lace fabric is that it can snag on certain surfaces, jewellery etc., creating holes, pulled threads or tears.
+Sequin fabrics may have sequins drop off the mesh with friction.
 Keep this in mind when you’re rocking these pieces and be careful around rough surfaces – no rock climbing!

 PVC and Vegan Leathers